tejbhatt/FaceDetection-using-open-cv-and-haar-cascade/README.md

- I have implemented haar cascade classifier using opencv which can detect face in any image provided.
+I have implemented haar cascade classifier using opencv which can detect face,eyes & smile  in any image provided including video

- Problem:Detect face in an image provided
+Problem:Detect face,eyes & smile in an image provided

 Results:
 ![](jonsnowfacedetection.jpg)